hotosm/chatmap/docs/live.md

 Once a device is linked, ChatMap will parse locations + related content from all incoming messages and update the map in real-time.

+## Supported IM apps

+It only works with WhatsApp for now, but other connectors will be developed, starting with Signal and Telegram.